ebi-ait/hca-ebi-wrangler-central/docs/SOPs/update_a_project_SOP.md

 *Process is under review until full update process is established and tested.*

+Note that Adding Metadata Entities and Sequence Files can only be done using a spreadsheet, and requires a new submission.
+{: .label .label-yellow }

 # How to Update a Project

+* Add new metadata entities and sequence files

+# How to Update a Project

 ## Definitions:

-*Update* - Any edit to a project, could include editing a typo, adding/deleting metadata or data, changing how entities are linked
+*Update* - Any edit to a project, could include editing a typo, adding/overwriting metadata or data, changing how entities are linked

 *Identifier* - The person who identifies the error that needs to be corrected